proplot-dev/proplot/docs/why.rst

 In ProPlot, it is easy to manipulate colormaps and property cycles:

 * The `~proplot.styletools.Colormap` constructor function can be used to slice and merge existing colormaps and/or generate brand new ones.
 * The `~proplot.styletools.Cycle` constructor function can be used to make *color cycles* from *colormaps*!
-These cycles can be applied by passing the `cycle` keyword argument to plotting commands or changing the :rcraw:`cycle` setting.
-See :ref:`Color cycles` for details.
+Color cycles can be applied to plots in a variety of ways; see :ref:`Color cycles` for details.
-* The new `~proplot.styletools.ListedColormap` and `~proplot.styletools.LinearSegmentedColormap` classes include several new methods, e.g. `~proplot.styletools.LinearSegmentedColormap.save` and `~proplot.styletools.LinearSegmentedColormap.concatenate`, and have a much nicer REPL representation.
+* The new `~proplot.styletools.ListedColormap` and `~proplot.styletools.LinearSegmentedColormap` classes include several convenient methods and have a much nicer REPL string representation.
 * The `~proplot.styletools.PerceptuallyUniformColormap` class is used to make :ref:`Perceptually uniform colormaps`.
 These have smooth, aesthetically pleasing color transitions represent your data *accurately*.

 Importing ProPlot also makes all colormap names *case-insensitive*, and colormaps can be *reversed* or *cyclically shifted* by 180 degrees simply by appending ``'_r'`` or ``'_shifted'`` to the colormap name.
 This is powered by the `~proplot.styletools.CmapDict` dictionary, which replaces matplotlib's native colormap database.